DRY EYE TREATMENT & IPL

 79+

-clinical studies reviewed in the latest systematic review (2024)
+clinical studies reviewed in the 2024 systematic review on IPL for dry eye

 What to expect — from first visit to lasting relief